pangeo-data/pangeo/docs/packages.rst

 other tools designed to process netCDF data (e.g. nco, cdo, etc. etc.):
-*Xarray data can be passed directly between python libraries (or over a network) without ever touching a disk drive.* This "in-memory" capability is a key ingredient to the Big-Data scalability of Pangeo packages.
+*Xarray data can be passed directly between python libraries (or over a network) without ever touching a disk drive.* This "in-memory" capability is a key ingredient to the big data scalability of Pangeo packages.
 Very frequently the bottleneck in data processing pipelines is reading and writing files.